vernonmu/CoderFriends/README.md

 Let's link the Angular Github service to our server.js

 ####GET `/api/github/following`
-In server.js, create the above endpoint and have it return the users that currently logged in user follows.
+In server.js, create the above endpoint and have it return the users that the currently logged in user follows.
 You can either use an http request using the `request` module, or you can use the npm module [node-github](https://github.com/mikedeboer/node-github)

 Some hints:
 * You'll want to make sure that whichever client that requests this endpoint is currently logged in.
 The best way to do this would be to write a middleware function that runs before the "get followers" logic so that you're sure that the current requesting user is logged in.
 Your middleware function could look like this: